(301) 495-3131 Call For a Free Consultation

 Wrongful Death Cases are Serious Matters

-DuBoff & Associates, Chartered has handled wrongful death claims for clients in Washington, D.C. and every part of Maryland, including Bethesda, Bowie, Rockville, Germantown, Easton, Laurel, Montgomery County, and Prince George’s County.
+DuBoff & Associates, Chartered has handled wrongful death claims for clients in Washington, D.C., and every part of Maryland, including Silver Spring, Bethesda, Bowie, Rockville, Germantown, Easton, Laurel, Montgomery County, and Prince George’s County.
 Contact us online or at 866.210.6720 to arrange a consultation.

-Home and hospital visits are available to our seriously injured clients who are unable to make it to our office and we offer evening and weekend appointments when necessary.
+Home and hospital visits are available to our seriously injured clients who are unable to make it to our office and our knowledgeable attorneys offer evening and weekend appointments when necessary.
 We are pleased to offer free initial consultations in personal injury cases and offer contingency fee arrangements when appropriate.

 REQUEST A FREE CONSULTATION